Steno-95/the-wild-oasis/appunti.md

       const queryClient = useQueryClient();

       //Declaration of the useMutation custom hook, with the two callbacks, to evade confusion the first callback, deleteCabins, comes from the services/apiCabins were we declared the deleteCabins function by using the comand from supabase API docs.
-      //TO NOTE, invalidate is different from stale, stale is data that is gotten old and might have changed and needs to be refetched, a invalidated data is not acceptable so the script will immediately refetch and refresh the page which is why it makes  the mutation operation so fluid compared to not using the onSuccess cb because it would keep the mutated state as originally was until the user moves to a new page or a refresh happens.
+      //TO NOTE, invalidate is different from stale, stale is data that is gotten old and might have changed and needs to be refetched, a invalidated data is not acceptable so the script will immediately refetch and refresh the page which is why it makes  the mutation operation so fluid compared to not using the onSuccess cb (callback) because it would keep the mutated state as originally was until the user moves to a new page or a refresh happens.

       const { isPending, mutate } = useMutation({
         mutationFn: deleteCabins,